 Relating your rotator cuff tear to your car accident can be extremely difficult.
 Because the majority of tears are caused by wear and tear, it's not uncommon for an insurance company to deny a person's claim and say that the car accident wasn't the cause.
 They will often say the cause is degenerative or due to pre-existing conditions.

 If you didn't have shoulder pain before your accident, or you are experiencing pain that is much worse than what it was before the accident, it's critical that you contact an attorney for a free consultation.
-If you give a recorded statement or sign authorizations that allows the insurance company to dig into your medical history, you could damage your claim.
+If you give a recorded statement or sign authorizations that allow the insurance company to dig into your medical history, you could damage your claim.

 Keller & Keller has been helping people since 1936 and has handled tens of thousands of motor vehicle accidents all across the country.
 If you would like to speak with us about your torn rotator cuff injury claim, we'll offer you advice and answer all of your questions at absolutely no cost to you.